kellenvu/flexible-price-tracker/README.md

 1. You can run the program once to update the price of each item in the Excel file.
 Just run `python track_price.py`.

 2. If you want the program to run periodically, you can set up a scheduler.
-On Windows, I followed [these instructions](https://stackoverflow.com/a/43988165) to create a .bat file that runs the program within my desired virtual environment, and then I followed [these instructions](https://helpdeskgeek.com/windows-11/how-to-schedule-a-batch-file-to-run-in-windows-11-10-using-task-scheduler/) to create scheduler that runs this .bat file once per day.
+On Windows, I followed [these instructions](https://stackoverflow.com/a/43988165) to create a .bat file that runs the program within my desired virtual environment, and then I followed [these instructions](https://helpdeskgeek.com/windows-11/how-to-schedule-a-batch-file-to-run-in-windows-11-10-using-task-scheduler/) to create a scheduler that runs this .bat file once per day.

 ## Setting Up Alerts